Bahram Beyzai: Cinematic style

 He is known as the most intellectual and conspicuous "author" in Iranian cinema and theater.
 The main theme of his works is the history and "crisis of identity," which is related to Iranian cultural and mythical symbols and paradigms.
 He is considered Iran's most prominent screenwriter in terms of the dramatic integrity of his works, many of which have been made into films.

 Reception and criticism

-Critics have often praised Beyzai above all Persian filmmakers as well as playwrights.
-He was voted the best Persian filmmaker in 2002, and his Bashu, the Little Stranger was voted the finest Persian film ever.
-All the same, his formalism has occasionally raised criticism, even from himself.
+Beyzai's film Bashu, the Little Stranger (1986) was voted "Best Iranian Film of all time" in November 1999 by a Persian movie magazine Picture World poll of 150 Iranian critics and professionals.

 Ebrahim Golestan, who had previously objected to Beyzai's style, praised him in a letter in 2017.

-In 2025, Bashu, the Little Stranger won the best film in Classics section at the Venice International Film festival.
+In 2025, Bashu, the Little Stranger won the best film in the Classics section at the Venice International Film Festival.

+Personal life

+Beyzai married Monir-A'zam Raminfar in 1965; they divorced in 1994.
+He married Mojdeh Shamsaie in 1992.

+He had four children, including Niloofar Beyzaie, Arjang (died), Negar, Niassan.

+Later life, death, and legacy

+Beyzai moved to the United States in 2010.
+He was a visiting professor in Iranian studies at Stanford University for 15 years.

+He died in Palo Alto, California, on 26 December 2025, his 87th birthday.

+Prince Reza Pahlavi, the exiled son of the last Shah of Iran, paid tribute by describing Beyzai's demise as "a great loss for the art and culture of Iran".